cassiosilvadev/instagram-lib/README.md

 # About
-  I started this api in order to help you search for information from some Instagram profile.
+  I started this library in order to help you search for information from some Instagram profile.
    Reviews will be well accepted!

 # Credits